-Aloha is a word in the Hawaiian language that has numerous meanings both as a single word and when used in context with other words, but the most common uses are as a greeting, farewell, or a salutation.
+Aloha is a word in the Hawaiian language that has numerous meanings, both as a single word and when used in context with other words.
+Still, the most common uses are as a greeting, farewell, or a salutation.
 Aloha is also commonly used to mean love and can also be used to express compassion, regret, or sympathy.

-If you're traveling to the United States' island of Hawaii, understanding this word's use may be difficult at first, but its meaning really depends on the context in which people say it—essentially, you'll need to pay attention to context clues and intonation to understand the word's specific meaning in each instance it's used.
+If you're traveling to the United States' island of Hawaii, understanding this word's use may be difficult at first.
+Still, its meaning depends on the context in which people say it—essentially, you'll need to pay attention to context clues and intonation to understand the word's specific meaning in each instance it's used.

 Still, no one will be angry if you give a friendly "aloha" in greeting or farewell, so even if this is your first time traveling to the islands, be sure to put on a smile and get into the local "Aloha Spirit."

 Aloha can mean many things, depending on how the word's being used in context; however, at its etymological core, aloha comes from the roots "alo-" meaning "presence, front, or face" and "-hā" meaning "(Divine) breath," combining to mean "the presence of the Divine Breath."

 On the Hawaiian Language Website, the word is explained to describe more of a feeling than a particular meaning:

 Aloha (and mahalo) are ineffable, indescribable, and undefinable with words alone; to be understood, they must be experienced.
 Deeper meaning and sacredness is hinted at by the root words of these words.
 Linguists differ in their opinions as to the exact meanings and origins, but this is what was told to me by my kupuna (elder): "On a spiritual level, aloha is an invocation of the Divine and mahalo is a Divine blessing.
 Both are acknowledgments of the Divinity that dwells within and without.